New Mexico's 2024 primary election results

 Heather Berghmans ousts Ivey-Soto in Senate District 15 Democratic primary - Jeanette DeDios, KUNM News

-Heather Berghmans has won the Democratic primary race for Senate District 15, edging out her opponent Daniel Ivey-Soto with about 80% of the votes, according to unofficial results.
-That means she will go up against Republican Craig Degenhardt in November.
+Heather Berghmans has won the Democratic primary race for Senate District 15, handily defeating her opponent Daniel Ivey-Soto with about 80% of votes, according to unofficial results.
+She will go up against Republican Craig Degenhardt in November.

 Berghmans was finance director for the New Mexico House Democratic Campaign.
 She also worked as a policy analyst for Democratic officials including House Speaker Javier Martinez.

-Her opponent Ivey-Soto was the incumbent in this race with nearly 12 years of experience in the state Legislature.
+Her opponent Ivey-Soto was the incumbent in the race with nearly 12 years of experience in the state Legislature.

 Allegations of sexual harassment that were brought against him in 2022 may have played a factor in his loss.
 Though he did not face official punishment, Ivey-Soto resigned as chairman of the Senate Rules Committee, saying the allegations were a distraction.
 Another complaint was filed with the State Ethics Commission alleging that he committed financial impropriety.
 Ivey-Soto told KUNM the Commission dismissed all charges against him.